The Great Outdoors (Australian TV series): History

 Similar to its long time competitor Getaway on the Nine Network, the program features a team of reporters who travel around Australia and overseas, reporting on travel destinations, tourist attractions and accommodation.

 The program premiered on 5 February 1993 in a 30-minute format and was broadcast on Tuesday evenings at 8:00 pm.
 In 2002, the show was expanded to 60 minutes and moved to the Monday 7:30 pm timeslot, where it had stayed until 2006.

 After suffering a gradual decline in ratings, the show moved to a new timeslot of 6:30 pm Saturdays from the 2007 season.
 On 28 April 2007, the show celebrated 600 episodes, making it one of the longest-running programs on Australian television.
 However, after further decline in ratings, The Great Outdoors was cancelled in August 2009.
-The show did briefly return in 23 September 2012 for a revamped series with 8 episodes airing on a Saturday evening at 5pm, with the possibility of a new season in 2013 which did not eventuate.
+The show did briefly return on 23 September 2012 for a revamped series with 8 episodes airing on a Saturday evening at 5pm, with the possibility of a new season in 2013 which did not eventuate.

 The show returned on the Seven Network in the Saturday 7:00 pm timeslot from 5 October 2024.